R1leMargoulin/R1leMargoulin/README.md

 **🦾 Currently working on**:

-- School : AI and Data science, I'm very enthousiastic and wanna try million things with deep RL.
+- School : Actually finishing the progrm with a 6 months project in the Laboratory.
-- Laboratory: actually working on multiple and diferent kind robot scheduling
+- Laboratory: actually working on multiple and different kind robot scheduling
 - Robotics Club: Building a BB8, Real size
 - Personal: Building an Iron Man Helmet + learning deep reinforcement learning